younge2/book_club_app/README.md

 * Add notifications to users if someone comments on topic or book
 * Search results in horizontal list.
 * Add replies to comments
+* Add book to bookclub that you're a member of but not admin